meldra/codemeta.github.io/content/developer-guide.md

 > Linked Data is a way to create a network of standards-based machine interpretable data
 > across different documents and Web sites.
 It allows an application to start at one piece of Linked
 > Data, and follow embedded links to other pieces of Linked Data that are hosted on different
-> sites across the Web."
+> sites across the Web.

 JSON-LD is a W3C standard, specified at https://www.w3.org/TR/json-ld/